cuNRTO: GPU-Accelerated Nonlinear Robust Trajectory Optimization: NRTO-DR Framework

 \section{NRTO-DR Framework}

 In this section, we introduce a framework for accelerating the solving of the sub-problem \eqref{NRTO orig - ADMM update step k, ptilde} which is the most computationally expensive update in the inner loop of the NRTO.
 Subsequently, we provide a GPU version of the framework that could further enhance the computational speed.
+The design goal of NRTO-DR is to make the smallest algorithmic change to NRTO while replacing the expensive interior-point SOCP subsolve in \eqref{NRTO orig - ADMM update step k, ptilde}.
+By rewriting this block with Douglas-Rachford splitting, the update decomposes into reusable sparse linear solves and independent SOC projections, exposing the parallelism needed for GPU acceleration.
 We begin by explicitly writing the ADMM update step \eqref{NRTO orig - ADMM update step k, ptilde} as follows